This web page compares levels of 5 key chronic kidney disease (CKD) risk factors among adults with and without biomedical signs of CKD.

 After adjusting for different population age structures, an estimated:

-The chart shows the proportion of risk factors among adults with and without biomedical signs of chronic kidney disease in in 2011–12.
+Figure 1: Risk factor prevalence among adults with and without biomedical signs of chronic kidney disease, 2011–12